AdobeDocs/experience-manager-core-components.en/help/developing/archetype/overview.md

 * **Multi-Site:** If needed, the archetype generates the content structure for a [multi-language and multi-region setup](https://docs.adobe.com/content/help/en/experience-manager-65/administering/introduction/msm.html).
 * **Core Components:** Authors can create nearly any layout with our versatile [set of standardized components](/help/introduction.md).
 * **Editable Templates:** Assemble virtually any [template without code](https://docs.adobe.com/content/help/en/experience-manager-learn/sites/page-authoring/template-editor-feature-video-use.html), and define what the authors are allowed to edit.
-* **Responsive Layout:** On templates or individual pages, [define how the elements reflow](https://docs.adobe.com/content/help/en/experience-manager-65/authoring/siteandpage/responsive-layout.html) for the defined breakpoints.
+* **Responsive Layout:** On templates or individual pages, [define how the elements reflow](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/sites/authoring/features/responsive-layout.html) for the defined breakpoints.
 * **Header and Footer:** Assemble and localize them without code, using the [localization features of the components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/get-started/localization.html).
 * **Style System:** Avoid building custom components by allowing authors to [apply different styles](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/style-system.html) to them.
-* **Front-End Build:** Front-end devs can [mock AEM pages](uifrontend.md#webpack-dev-server) and [build client libraries](uifrontend.md) with Webpack, TypeScript, and SASS.
+* **Front-End Build:** Front-end developers can [mock AEM pages](uifrontend.md#webpack-dev-server) and [build client libraries](uifrontend.md) with Webpack, TypeScript, and SASS.
-* **WebApp-Ready:** For sites using [React](uifrontend-react.md) or [Angular](uifrontend-angular.md), use the [SPA SDK](https://docs.adobe.com/content/help/en/experience-manager-64/developing/headless/spas/spa-architecture.html) to retain [in-context authoring of the app](https://docs.adobe.com/content/help/en/experience-manager-learn/sites/spa-editor/spa-editor-framework-feature-video-use.html).
+* **WebApp-Ready:** For sites using [React](uifrontend-react.md) or [Angular](uifrontend-angular.md), use the [SPA SDK](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/headless/spa/developing.html) to retain [in-context authoring of the app](https://docs.adobe.com/content/help/en/experience-manager-learn/sites/spa-editor/spa-editor-framework-feature-video-use.html).
-* **Example Code:** Checkout the HelloWorld component, and the sample models, servelets, filters, and schedulers.
+* **Example Code:** Checkout the HelloWorld component, and the sample models, servlets, filters, and schedulers.
 * **Open Sourced:** If something is not as it should, [contribute](https://github.com/adobe/aem-core-wcm-components/blob/master/CONTRIBUTING.md) your improvements!

 ## Usage